Mount Stromlo Observatory

-Mount Stromlo Observatory located just outside Canberra, Australia, is part of the Research School of Astronomy and Astrophysics at the Australian National University (ANU).
+Mount Stromlo Observatory located in the west of Canberra, Australia, is part of the Research School of Astronomy and Astrophysics at the Australian National University (ANU).
+Australia's oldest telescope and several others at the observatory were destroyed by bushfire in 2003.

 History

 The observatory was established in 1924 as The Commonwealth Solar Observatory.
 The Mount Stromlo site had already been used for observations in the previous decade, a small observatory being established there by Pietro Baracchi using the Oddie telescope located there in 1911.
 The dome built to house the Oddie telescope was the first Commonwealth building constructed in the newly established Australian Capital Territory.
 In 1911 a delegation for an Australian Solar Observatory went to London seeking Commonwealth assistance.
 The League of the Empire sought subscriptions to assist raising funds.
 Survey work to determine the site's suitability had begun as soon as the idea of a new Capital was established.
 By 1909 the Australian Association for the Advancement of Science was assisted in this effort by Hugh Mahon (Minister for Home Affairs).
 Until World War II, the observatory specialised in solar and atmospheric observations.
 During the war the workshops contributed to the war effort by producing gun sights, and other optical equipment.
 After the war, the observatory shifted direction to stellar and galactic astronomy and was renamed The Commonwealth Observatory.
 Dr R. Wooley Director of the Observatory, worked to gain support for a larger reflector, arguing that the southern hemisphere should attempt to compete with the effectiveness of American telescopes.
 The ANU was established in 1946 in nearby Canberra and joint staff appointments and graduate studies were almost immediately undertaken.
 A formal amalgamation took place in 1957, with Mount Stromlo Observatory becoming part of the Department of Astronomy in the Research School of Physical Sciences at ANU, leading eventually to the formation of the Research School of Astronomy and Astrophysics in 1986.

 On 18 January 2003, the devastating Canberra firestorm hit Mount Stromlo (which was surrounded by a plantation pine forest), destroying five telescopes, workshops, seven homes, and the heritage-listed administration building.
 The only telescope to escape the fires was the 1886 15-centimetre Farnham telescope.
 Relics from the fire are preserved in the collection of the National Museum of Australia.
 They include a melted telescope mirror and a piece of melted optical glass (flint).
 The latter has pieces of charcoal and wire fused into it from the fierce heat of the fire.